secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Data Structures {#dataStructures}

+- [ ] TODO refer to IANA registry in Usage explanation
 - [ ] TODO is JSON a appropriate format?
 - [ ] TODO How is COSE more appropriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?